silverstripe/silverstripe-framework/docs/en/05_Contributing/04_Release_Process.md

 ### Pre-announcement mailing list

-In addition to our public disclosure process, we maintain a private mailinglist where upcoming security releases are pre-announced.
-Members of this list will receive a security pre-announcement as soon as it has been sufficiently researched, with a timeline for the upcoming release.
-This will happen a few days before the announcement goes public alongside new release, and most likely before a patch has been developed.
+In addition to our public disclosure process, we maintain a private mailing list where upcoming security releases are pre-announced.
+Members of this list will receive a security pre-announcement, as soon as it has been sufficiently researched, with a timeline for the upcoming release.
+This will happen a few days before the announcement goes public alongside a new release, and most likely before a patch has been developed.

 Since we’ll distribute sensitive information on unpatched vulnerabilities in this list, the selection criteria for joining naturally has to be strict.
 Applicants should provide references within the community, as well as a demonstrated need for this level of information (e.g. involvement with a large website with sensitive customer data).
 You don’t need to be a client of SilverStripe Ltd to get on board, but we will need to perform some low-touch background checks to verify your identity.
 Please contact security@silverstripe.org for details.

 ## Quality Assurance and Testing